gmichel-paaneah/workshops/docs/azure/terraform/oss+ent101/slides-tf.md

 name: chapter-3-exercise-5
 .center[.lab-header[Chapter 3: Exercise 5]]
 ### Locals
-* Create a local named tags which uses the merge function to merge the tags varaible created in 3.0 with a tag named ProjectName that has the value of your project name.
+* Create a local named tags which uses the merge function to merge the tags variable created in 3.0 with a tag named ProjectName that has the value of your project name.
 * Update the Resource Group with the tags local.

 https://www.terraform.io/docs/configuration/locals.html